DamianFekete/atlassian-sdk-docs/content/server/framework/atlassian-sdk/creating-an-admin-configuration-form.md

 This method first performs our now familiar user check.

-We then construct a `Response` with an entity that is returned from a call to a funky <a href="http://docs.atlassian.com/sal-api/2.0.16-SNAPSHOT/com/atlassian/sal/api/transaction/TransactionTemplate.html#execute%28com.atlassian.sal.api.transaction.TransactionCallback%29" class="external-link"><code>transactionTemplate.execute</code></a> method, providing it with an instance of <a href="http://docs.atlassian.com/sal-api/2.0.16-SNAPSHOT/com/atlassian/sal/api/transaction/TransactionCallback.html" class="external-link"><code>TransactionCallback</code></a>.
-If you've used Spring's <a href="http://static.springsource.org/spring/docs/1.2.9/api/org/springframework/transaction/support/TransactionTemplate.html" class="external-link"><code>TransactionTemplate</code></a>, this should look familiar to you.
+We then construct a Response with an entity that is returned from a call to a funky <a href="http://docs.atlassian.com/sal-api/2.0.16-SNAPSHOT/com/atlassian/sal/api/transaction/TransactionTemplate.html#execute%28com.atlassian.sal.api.transaction.TransactionCallback%29" class="external-link">transactionTemplate.execute</a> method, providing it with an instance of <a href="http://docs.atlassian.com/sal-api/2.0.16-SNAPSHOT/com/atlassian/sal/api/transaction/TransactionCallback.html" class="external-link">TransactionCallback</a>.
+If you've used Spring's <a href="http://static.springsource.org/spring/docs/1.2.9/api/org/springframework/transaction/support/TransactionTemplate.html" class="external-link">TransactionTemplate</a>, this should look familiar to you.
 For everyone spoiled by AOP, the summary is that we are accessing data that is coming from a database--well, it's not in Fisheye or Crucible, but work with me here!

 To ensure that reads and writes don't clash and give us inconsistent data, we need to protect ourselves any time we access `PluginSettings` data.
 The `TransactionTemplate` frees us from needing to know the application-specific transaction creation and usage semantics.
 If we didn't use the `TransactionTemplate`, we'd need code something like this: